 If this doesn't work, the tonsils might need to be removed in a tonsillectomy.
 This is especially true for kids who have had multiple recent cases of tonsillitis or a prior peritonsillar abscess.

-The earlier a case of peritonsillar abscess is diagnosed and treated, the less invasive the treatment will need to be, so if you notice symptoms, see a doctor sooner rather than later.
+The earlier a case of peritonsillar abscess is diagnosed and treated, the less invasive the treatment will need to be.
+So if you notice symptoms, call your doctor right away.

-You can help kids reduce their risk of a peritonsillar abscess by encouraging them to practice good oral hygiene.
+Kids can reduce their risk of a peritonsillar abscess by practicing good oral hygiene.
 And encourage your teens not to smoke because — among other health risks — smoking can increase the risk of developing a peritonsillar abscess.